February 20, 2025

 2. Employee prepares an expense report, with all required documentation attached

-3. Employee submits the report
+3. Employee submits their expense reimbursement requests

 4. Report undergoes review